 - The first capsule endoscopy equipment in the South Island.
 This equipment has now been used to diagnose small intestinal disorders in over 500 patients from around the South Island

-- Computer equipment and salary to support the Familial Bowel Cancer Registry to help prevent colorectal cancer.
+- Computer equipment and salary to support the Familial Bowel Cancer Registry to aid screening and help prevent colorectal cancer.

 - Television, computer and data projector to promote education to patient groups including patients with hepatitis B and C, inflammatory bowel disease.
 Coeliac disease and colorectal cancer.